Can I get an extension to the deadline?

 – Costs of visa for those who need one to enter the Netherlands

 – Round trip to Amsterdam (by train if the travel distance is less than 1500km)

 – Two dinners, two lunches

-The residency does not cover travel insurance, transportation from airport to and within Amsterdam, any additional hotel nights and the remaining lunches and dinners.
-Funding of accommodation and travel are conditional on the submission of a full draft paper submitted a month before the start of the residency.
+The residency does not cover travel insurance, transportation from the airport or within Amsterdam, any additional hotel nights and the remaining lunches and dinners.
+Funding of accommodation and travel are conditional on the submission of a full draft paper one month before the start of the residency.